Skip to content

 Terminal window

-Set-ExecutionPolicy Unrestricted -Scope Process -Force;
+Set-ExecutionPolicy Unrestricted -Scope Process -Force

-iex ((New-Object System.Net.WebClient).DownloadString('https://install.mondoo.com/ps1/cnquery'));
+iex ((New-Object System.Net.WebClient).DownloadString('https://install.mondoo.com/ps1/cnquery'))

-Install-Mondoo -Product cnquery;
+Install-Mondoo -Product cnquery

-To run queries, use:
+To run queries:

 Terminal window